-- Log onto the Amana Academy Website at www.amanaacademy.org - Go to the home page and click on "Attendance" (on upper right of page) - Complete all required fields of the online form and press submit. - Once completed, you will receive an email confirmation.
+- Log onto the Amana Academy Website at www.amanaacademy.org/north-fulton - Go to the home page and click on "Parents" on the menu bar; choose "Attendance" from the drop-down menu.. - Complete all required fields of the online form and press submit (located at the bottom of the page). - Once completed, you will receive an email confirmation.
 Please keep this for your records.

 Please Note: A form must be completed for each day a child is absent and submitted within 3 business days of the absence.
 No absences will be excused after 3 business days.
 Only the reasons provided on the form are considered excused, and may require additional documentation.
+All printed documents meant to serve as proof for an excused absence should be dropped off at the front desk within 3 business days of the student's absence.

-Any form submitted with the reason "other" must be pre-approved in advance by the Principal in order to be
+Any form submitted with the reason "other" must be pre-approved in advance by the Principal in order to be excused.